WHO assesses the applications?

-- The project evaluators from Austria, Hungary, Czechia and Slovakia together with the jury coordinator then pre-select a certain number of projects.
+- The project evaluators from Austria, Hungary, the Czech Republic and Slovakia together with the jury coordinator preselect a certain number of projects.

-- Every jury member can then add two projects to this preselection and can delete one and replace it by another.
+- Subsequently every jury member can add two projects at most to this preselection and can delete one and replace it by another.

 - The result of this first phase is a maximum of 42 nominated projects.

 - SozialMarie nominations will be published at the beginning of March.
 Nominations for SozialMarie are used by submitters for publicity.

-- In two jury session, SozialMarie’s expert jury then determines the 15 award winning projects.
+- In two jury sessions, SozialMarie’s expert jury then determines the 15 award winning projects.

 The winning projects are disclosed every year on 1st of May in a public award ceremony in Vienna.